covid-at-home/covid-at-home/shopping.md

 * **Paracetamol (also known as acetaminophen, Tylenol or Panadol)**

   > The fever supressant and painkiller of choice.
-Make sure you follow the packaging instructions and stay within the maximum recommended daily dose.
+Make sure you follow the packaging instructions and stay at or under the recommended daily dose.

 &nbsp;